thijsrijkers/TrumpAPI/README.md

 <td>This symbol stands for the = symbol in a SQL query.
 This will be used if you want to use a where for example</td>
 </tr>
 <td>@</td>
 <td>Because a extra / in your URL can mess with the API, this is the replacement for in the URL.
-For example you want to use a data, instead of 09/01/2021 you write for the URL 09@01@2021</td>
+For example you want to use a date, instead of 09/01/2021 you write for the URL 09@01@2021</td>
 </tr>
 </tr>
 <td>66</td>